oudeismetis/oudeis/content/blog/post-ideas.md

 draft = true
 +++

-Next up: another spark post (get thoughts down about throttling)
+Next up: 3D modeling images
 <!--more-->

 If you can see this, it means you can read my project updates before they are released on the website...good for you :)

 ### Publish Schedule
+1. House 3D model (25% - needs images)
+1. Building a bed (0%)
+1. Spark throttling writes (100%)
-1. Spark df chunking post
+1. Spark df chunking post (50% - needs polish)
-1. House 3D model
-1. Spark dtype post
+1. Spark dtype post (10% - needs copy)
+1. Spooky eyes and/or proton pack

 ### Website TODO
 * Cache invalidation has been weird.